-There are ingredients that will pair with practically any pinot noir such as duck and mushrooms and others, such as salmon or tuna, where they will depending on the way you’ve cooked them and the style of pinot you’re drinking.
+There are ingredients that will pair with practically any pinot noir, for example, it's a classic wine match for duck.
+Pinot can also pair well with salmon or tuna, depending on the way you’ve cooked them and the style of pinot you’re drinking.

 Here are some food pairings for different styles of pinot noir, most of which (barring the mature pinots) should be served cool or chilled: